Best Online Degrees in: Marine Biology

 Building a Career

-According to the U.S. Bureau of Labor Statistics, the median annual wage for zoologists and wildlife biologists in May 2010 was $57,430, and the field is expected to grow 7% between 2010 and 2020.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for zoologists and wildlife biologists was $57,430, and the field is expected to grow 7% between 2010 and 2020.
 Zoologists and wildlife biologists work in offices, laboratories, and outdoors, depending on their positions.
 Wages and job opportunities vary by area, employer, position, and experience.